Dinamo Riga

-Dinamo Riga (Rīgas Dinamo) is a professional ice hockey team based in Riga, Latvia.
+HK Dinamo Riga (Rīgas "Dinamo") was a professional ice hockey team based in Riga, Latvia.
 It most recently was a member of the Latvian Hockey Higher League.
-The club is affiliated with HK Zemgale/LBTU.
+The club was affiliated with the club HK Zemgale/LBTU.

 The club was re-founded on 7 April 2008 as a successor of a former team (also named "Dinamo Riga"), which was founded in 1946, but ceased to exist in 1995.
 Since being re-established, Dinamo Riga played their home games at the Arēna Rīga until 2022, which could accommodate 10,300 spectators.

+The farm clubs of the team were HK Dinamo Juniors (2008–2014) and HK Rīga (2014–2022).

 History

-The club was re-founded on 7 April 2008 and among the founders of the club were Guntis Ulmanis, Kirovs Lipmans, Mały Snopp, Juris Savickis, Viesturs Koziols and others.
+The club was re-founded on 7 April 2008 and among the founders of the club were Guntis Ulmanis, Kirovs Lipmans, Aigars Kalvītis, Juris Savickis, Viesturs Koziols and others.
 However, on 27 May, Latvian Ice Hockey Federation president Kirovs Lipmans stepped out of the project because of a possible clash of interests.
 After the first season, Viesturs Koziols also left the project.

 Július Šupler became the first head coach of the club.
 For the first two seasons, he was assisted by Miroslav Miklošovič and Artis Ābols, but in 2010, Viktors Ignatjevs replaced Miklošovič.
 On 27 April 2011, the new head coach, Pekka Rautakallio, was announced.

 In the first season of the franchise, the team was led by players like Masaļskis, Prusek, Westcott, Ņiživijs, Hossa and others.
 After 2008–09, forward Aigars Cipruss decided to retire and instantly became the manager of Dinamo Riga's farm club, Dinamo-Juniors Riga.
 The team finished the regular season in tenth position, higher than anyone would have predicted before the start of the season.
 However, in the first round of the league playoffs, Dinamo lost 3–0 to Dynamo Moscow, which later advanced to the Gagarin Cup semifinals.

 Following the first season, Dinamo managed to sign legendary Sandis Ozoliņš, as well as Jānis Sprukts, Mārtiņš Karsums and others.
 The team finished the regular season in eighth place of the Western Conference, which qualified them for the playoffs.
 In the first round of the playoffs, Dinamo faced SKA Saint Petersburg with players like Sergei Zubov, Petr Čajánek, Maxim Sushinsky and Alexei Yashin on the roster.
 Still, Dinamo managed to beat SKA 3–1 and advance to the Western Conference semifinals.
 In the semifinals, Dinamo was defeated 4–1 by later Gagarin Cup finalist HC MVD.